Home

 If this treasure is judged at the bema seat, then again, all the credit goes to God, for all the treasure laid up is by the power of God.
 What merit then is of our own righteousness in our work?
 There is none.
 If our treasure is in Christ's work, our reward is in Christ's work.
 Better than anything we 'of ourselves' could dream of meriting by our own labor.

 The fact is, there really is no bema seat judgment for handing out rewards versus a later White Throne Judgment to hand out punishments.
-The Bible is clear that there is one Judgment of Christ, and it takes place at the last day.
-It is then that man will stand before the Judgment seat of Christ to give account of what he has done on earth, whether good or bad.
+The Bible is clear that there is one Judgment of Christ, and it takes place on the last day.
+It is then that man will stand before the Judgment seat of Christ to give an account of what he has done on earth, whether good or bad.
 And of course, all those who were washed clean in the blood of Christ stand before God clean and white with 'good' works that are faultless.
 While the rest of the dead stand with 'bad' works, and are found guilty in their works of sin.

 With all of this evidence of our reward in Christ, one may ask, "why is there this belief by some Christians in multiple Judgments?"
 The answer is twofold.